-How to Choose the Best Sleeping Pad for Camping and Backpacking
+How to Choose a Sleeping Pad for Camping and Backpacking

 Stay warm and comfy with this Big Agnes sleeping pad.
 It features Thermolite® insulation and heat-reflective film.
 Its vertical baffles include larger outer chambers to keep you cradled in the middle.